X01XX/forth-memory-management/README.md

 specific instance addresses, and a hex dump of each leaked struct instance will be printed.
 There is a process for finding where any lost struct instance is allocated, then follow your code to where it should be deallocated.
 See memory-leak-fixing.odt.

+Knowing the addresses in the array allows detection of the deallocation of an invalid address.

 The first word of every struct instance, allocated from the same array-stack, can be set to a unique number, to indicate the type of struct.